davidkimai/Recursive-RL/case_studies/symbolic_residue_case_studies/README.md

 # Lost In Translation
 ## The Suppressed Historical Variable Of Self-Expression Under Oppression`RΣ`

 > # These are real people.
 More than statistics.
-Their names have been changed.
+Their names are different.
 That does not make them any less any important.

 > ### Prompts Used: [**`universal-runtime`**](https://github.com/davidkimai/universal-runtime) | [**`universal-developer`**](https://github.com/davidkimai/universal-developer) | [**`system-prompts-library`**](https://github.com/davidkimai/system-prompts-library)
 > ### This is what it means to be human.